vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 As [TSLint has been deprecated](https://github.com/palantir/tslint/issues/4534), we [removed](https://github.com/vuejs/vue-cli/pull/5065) all TSLint-related code in this version.
 Please consider switching to ESLint.
 You can check out [`tslint-to-eslint-config`](https://github.com/typescript-eslint/tslint-to-eslint-config) for a mostly automatic migration experience.

+### E2E-Cypress Plugin

+* Cypress is updated from v3 to v5.
+See <https://docs.cypress.io/guides/references/migration-guide.html> for a detailed migration guide.

 ### Internal Packages

 #### `@vue/cli-shared-utils`